Treaty of Paris (1815): Act on the neutrality of Switzerland

 The Swiss Confederation had been internationally recognised as an independent neutral state at the Peace of Westphalia in 1648.
 During the Napoleonic Wars it failed to remain neutral, as some cantons had been annexed into other states and, under French influence, the Act of Mediation was signed, replacing the Swiss Confederation with the more centralised Helvetic Republic, allied to France.
 With the fall of Napoleon in 1814, the cantons of Switzerland started the process of writing a new, less centralised constitution.

 On 20 March 1815, at the Congress of Vienna, the European powers (Austria, France, Great Britain, Portugal, Prussia, Russia, Spain and Sweden) agreed to recognise permanently an independent, neutral Switzerland, and on 27 May Switzerland acceded to this declaration.

 However, during Napoleon's Hundred Days the Seventh Coalition suspended the signing of the Act of Acknowledgement and Guarantee of the perpetual Neutrality of Switzerland until after Napoleon Bonaparte was defeated; this allowed Coalition forces to pass through Swiss territory.
 So with Article 84 of the Final Act of the Congress of Vienna dated 20 November 1815, the four major Coalition powers (Austria, Great Britain, Prussia and Russia) and France gave their formal and authentic acknowledgement of the perpetual neutrality of Switzerland.

+Return of looted art

+Much art had been looted from across Europe by the French armies since 1793.
+The First Treaty of Paris had made no demands in this respect, but the second treaty required that stolen artworks be returned to their countries of origin.
+The process was haphazard, as some states had ceased to exist, but the treaty was one of the first in history to require the return of war booty on a large scale.